 Executive Function skills are cognitive processes that help us plan and achieve goals.
 Problem solving is a skillset that allows people to overcome obstacles that are getting in the way of our success in achieving goals.
 Through this blog series, we hope to help you better understand the breakdown of the problem solving process, tapping into executive function skill development at the same time.
-We start with the first step of problem solving: Recognizing Problems.
+We will be discussing the second step of problem solving now: Identifying Strategies (or Solutions).
 There are two main points we will explore:

-- Why learning how to recognize problems is essential to developing independent problem solving skills?
+Why learning how to brainstorm various strategies is essential to developing independent problem solving skills?

-- What executive functioning skills are needed to recognize problems?
+What executive functioning skills are needed to identify strategies and potential solutions?

 Identifying Strategies (or Solutions) as Necessary for Problem Solving